abbiedaniel/salesforce-maintenance/PD1-Notes.md

 	</apex:page>
 	```

-- **Standard List Controller**
+- **Standard List Controller Capabilities**

-  - Standard List Controllers support record pagination, rendering dynamic number of records to the page, an using existing list view filters.
+  - Allows you to create visualforce pages that can display or act on a set of records
+  - Standard List Controllers provides automatic behaviors like querying for records of a specific object and making the records available in a collection variable, filtering and paginating results
+  - Use the standard list controller with an iterative component like ```<apex:pageBlockTable>``` or ```<apex:repeat>```

+- **Visualforce Page with Standard List Controller **
 ```html
 <apex:page standardController = "Object Name" recordsSetVar = "object_variable" >
 // list controllers must set the recordsSetVar variable